guillermo-carrasco/PyConSweden2015/parts/3-clinical/slides.md

 Bridge the gap between sending raw data to computer savvy researchers vs. only somewhat computer litterate genetecists and doctors.
 Basically it means processing the data as far as possible and intuitively visualize it.
-The massive amounts of data can't simple be summed up in a pretty little graph anymore.
+The massive amounts of data can't simply be summed up in a pretty little graph.

 ### Mission
-5 min analysis
+5 min analysis - would bring DNA sequencing into routine practise

 ## Genomics in healthcare today